dainiusjocas/vespa-nearest-neighbor-corner-cases/embedder-poc/README.md

 curl http://localhost:8080/model-evaluation/v1/custom_similarity
 ```

-Unfortunately, the output type is not visible in that output.
+Unfortunately, the model output type is not visible in that output.

 The output type can be checked using [`vespa-analyze-onnx-model`](https://docs.vespa.ai/en/operations/tools.html#vespa-analyze-onnx-model).